alexkarezin/jabref-wiki/JabRef-Best-Practices.md

 # Helpful groups

-Group for your own papers: `author=YOURSELF`
+- Group for your own papers: `author=YOURSELF`
-Group for the papers of your group: `author=YOURSELF and author=COLLEGUE1 and author=COLLEGUE2 and author=COLLEGUE3`
+- Group for the papers of your group: `author=YOURSELF and author=COLLEAGUE1 and author=COLLEAGUE2`

 # Sort order